bsdlp/burrito.sh/content/modelmmmaintenance.markdown

 ## Disassembly

-First things first, flip over the board and use the nut driver to remove the four nuts at the top of the back of the board.
+Flip over the board and use the nut driver to remove the four nuts at the top of the back of the board.

 The next thing you want to do when disassembling the Model M is to pull off the keycaps.
 Use the keycap puller, wrap the arms around a key, turn a bit